During the Pandemic, Focus on What You CAN Do

 You’re not alone.

-Since none of us has any idea how things are going to shake out over the next however-many-months, this sense of uncertainty can make it hard to motivate.
+Since none of us has any idea how things are going to shake out, this sense of uncertainty can make it hard to motivate.
 According to the Mayo Clinic, common side effects of stress include “a lack of motivation or focus” and “feeling overwhelmed.”

 So much seems up in the air and out of our control right now.
 To take back some of that control, I’ve been focusing on the things I can do — and I’ve been having my clients do the same.
 Right now, I think the key is baby steps.

 Listen, even if there are big things you can’t bring yourself to do right now, there are little things that you can do.
 Now is a great time to set small, manageable goals for yourself.
 Not only will this benefit you psychologically and emotionally — but it will benefit you financially.

 There are plenty of things you can work on — more than you may realize.
 Normally, life is ridiculously busy and hectic.
 But sheltering in place offers a golden opportunity to take the time to step back, take a breath, and think about your business.